What a Jazz piano student needs to know, do, and practice before attending a Jazz Camp?

 4. Record yourself and listen back.

-5. Play louder.
-Why?
-The drums are loud.
+5. Practice playing louder because drums are loud.

-6. Practice your broken chords for every tune.
+6. Practice your right-hand broken chords for every tune on the Aebersold list.

 7. Use a metronome on everything you play and practice.

-8. Learn to clap and count aloud eighth note rhythms.
+8. Learn to clap and count aloud eighth note jazz rhythms.

 9. Listen to jazz daily.

-10. Sign up early, piano spots go quickly.
+10. Sign up early to camp because piano spots go quickly.

 What tunes should you practice?